America’s FGM Shame: Detroit Doctor Charged With Carrying Out Female Genital Mutilation

-Dr. Jumana Nagarwala, a physician who works in the Detroit area in Michigan, is facing federal charges for allegedly performing female genital mutilation on a number of six- and seven-year-old girls, according to Rare News.
+Dr. Jumana Nagarwala, a physician who works in the Detroit area in Michigan, is facing federal charges for allegedly performing female genital mutilation on a number of 6- and 7-year-old girls, according to Rare News.

 Lawyer Cites Muslims’ ‘Religious Practice’ In Defense Of Female Genital Mutilation.
 Here’s Why It Won’t Work https://t.co/IF3hSzLOLP pic.twitter.com/MBlopUPAis